SosoTughushi/ElectricSheep/docs/ai-first-repository-guide.md

 <!-- simple:start -->
 **Simple:** When multiple AI assistants work on the same project, they use shared files to coordinate.
 These files act like a shared notebook where everyone can see what others are doing.

+**How They Coordinate:**
+- **Registry file** - Lists all tools, so agents know what exists
+- **Manifest files** - Describe each tool, so agents understand how to use them
+- **Git** - Tracks changes so agents can see what others modified

+Think of it like a shared whiteboard: everyone writes what they're working on, so others can see and avoid conflicts.
+If two agents try to add the same tool, the registry file helps prevent duplicates.

 <!-- simple:end -->

 <!-- medium:start -->
 **Medium:** Multiple AI agents can work simultaneously on the same codebase by following standardized structures and using shared metadata files.
 The registry system prevents conflicts, and manifest files ensure consistent understanding across agents.

+**Coordination Mechanisms:**

+**1. Single Source of Truth**
+- `.toolset/registry.json` - Central tool inventory
+- `.toolset/operations.json` - Operation definitions
+- Standardized manifest format - Consistent tool metadata

+**2. Conflict Prevention**
+- Check registry before adding tools (prevent duplicates)
+- Use unique operation codes
+- Follow naming conventions

+**3. Communication Channels**
+- **Manifest files** - Describe tool capabilities
+- **Documentation** - Explain tool purpose and usage
+- **Git commits** - Record changes with clear messages
+- **Registry status** - Indicate tool state (active, deprecated)

+**4. Conflict Resolution**
+- **Non-critical changes** (docs, examples): Last writer wins
+- **Critical changes** (registry, operations): Must merge carefully
+- **Breaking changes**: Require consensus or user approval

+**Best Practices:**
+- Always check registry before adding tools
+- Read existing manifests to understand patterns
+- Update registry atomically (all metadata at once)
+- Document changes clearly for other agents
+- Validate before committing

+This enables multiple agents to work in parallel without stepping on each other's work.

 <!-- medium:end -->